-The Ensign Hall of Fame serves to recognize and perpetuate in its archives a noteworthy piece of Ensign Class folklore.
+The Ensign Hall of Fame serves to recognize and perpetuate in its archives a one of a kind contribution or an exceptionally noteworthy piece of Ensign Class folklore.
 Each inductee will be announced at the Annual Winter Meeting and inducted into the ECA Hall of Fame.
 A brief write up will be included in the Yearbook and History Page of the ECA Website supporting each induction.
 There are four categories of selection:

 Hall of Fame candidates will be submitted by individual members or by local fleets.
 A written description of each candidate (for purpose of consideration) will be submitted in a timely manner for review to the Hall of Fame Selection Committee as appointed by the ECA Commodore.

 An ECA member can recommend any ECA member, Ensign, Fleet or ECA Event with a written explanation of why the candidate should be inducted.
 Selection will be based on, but not limited to, the legitimacy and presentation of the noteworthy candidate.
 Candidates’ recommendations can be retroactive as far back as 1960 to the present.
 The level of importance to the ECA, the rarity of the candidate, and how the recommendation is presented shall constitute the validity of the potential inductee.
 Candidates submitted by a Fleet will have preferred status for induction into the Hall of Fame over an individually submitted candidate.
 The Selection Committee will review and submit their recommendations to the ECA Governing Board for approval.
 Up to 5 inductees can be inducted annually.

 2008 Hall of Fame Inductees